ondrejnedoma/bazos-reupload/README.md

 - Profit!

 > [!NOTE]
-> All these credentials will be saved into a local `config.yaml` file, so that you don't have to provide them every time you run this script
+> All these credentials will be saved into a local `config.yaml` file, so that you don't have to provide them every time you run this script.

 > [!CAUTION]
 > Running this script too often may get you banned from Bazoš in one way or another.
-I've been it using it twice a week without any issues so far.
+I've been using it twice a week without any issues so far.
 You have been warned.